𝐑𝐞𝐞𝐟-𝐒𝐚𝐟𝐞 𝐌𝐞𝐝𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬:

 Myth: Hydrogen Peroxide Will Kill All Diseases and Parasites in the Display Tank

-- Reality: While hydrogen peroxide can be effective against algae blooms and certain parasites when used properly, it is not a cure-all.
+- Reality: While hydrogen peroxide can be effective against algae blooms and certain parasites it often has to be used at a level that is unsafe for invertebrates or corals.
 It is best used as a supplemental treatment or for specific issues, and overdosing can harm fish, invertebrates, and corals.

 -